ValentinKil/ValentinKil.github.io/_pages/about.md

 I am a PhD student at the University of Oxford in the Department of Statistics.
 My project is supervised by <a href="https://www.stats.ox.ac.uk/~caron/" class="special-link">François Caron</a> and <a href="https://bguedj.github.io" class="special-link">Benjamin Guedj</a>, and my research is supported by the Clarendon Scholarship.

-My research interests lie in the development of statistical models for the analysis of real-world networks (sparse graphs) and their applications in machine learning.
+**My research interests lie in the development of statistical models for the analysis of real-world networks (sparse graphs) and their applications in machine learning.**

+I'm a Lecturer in Mathematics and Statistics at [Balliol College](https://www.balliol.ox.ac.uk)

+I serve as the DPhil IT in the Department of Statistics, I recently wrote a tutorial on <a href="https://valentinkil.github.io/blog/ARCPythonTutorial/" class="special-link">How to use Python on ARC</a>.

 I was a <i>Normalien</i> (trainee civil servant) at the École Normale Supérieure de Rennes ([ENS Rennes](https://international.ens-rennes.fr)) in the Mathematics Department.
 In 2023, I studied in the [M2 Mathematics of Randomness](https://www.universite-paris-saclay.fr/en/education/master/mathematics-and-applications/m2-mathematics-randomness)  at Paris-Saclay University.